 Dr Beck Davis

-PROFESSIONAL National Director, Design Institute of Australia (DIA) and DIA President, Queensland
+PROFESSIONAL National Director, Design Institute of Australia (DIA)

 My experiences with product design at both a professional and educational level have afforded me unique insights into the challenges confronting designers in the face of rapid social and environmental change.
 In this globalised era of unprecedented inter-connectivity, design provides the opportunity to open up pathways to new alternatives.
 I am under no illusion that the design discipline is at a crossroad and is in need of change.
 I also believe there are many opportunities for designers to engage with a new way of thinking and practicing.
 My recent work recognises the critical role design has played in creating much of the environmental impacts we see today.
 Such impacts, further reinforce my passion for design as well as the critical need to better educate designers to think for the future.
 Re-consider, re-think, re-educate, re-design.